 Never has an early morning start been more rewarding.
 The silent morning air that encompasses the desert landscape of Uluru-Kata Tjuta National Park is filled with gasps and amazed ‘ooohs’ and ‘aaahhs’ as the first group to wander through the desert paths are met by four acres of flowing fibre optics lights.
 With the majestic Uluru in the background, begin to fall into silence as you take in what is truly an unforgettable and life-changing experience.
 These otherworldly spheres of light are internationally acclaimed artist Bruce Munro’s latest art installation, Field of Light, and his largest to date, with him and his team installing more than 50,000 slender stems crowned with radiant frosted glass spheres in a remote desert area within sight of majestic Uluru.

 Location & how to get there

-On sale until 15 May 2021.
-For travel until 31 March 2022.
-Pricing based on travel 1November 2021 - 31 March 2022, seasonal supplements apply outside these dates.
+On sale until 31 May 2022.
+For travel until 31 March 2023.
+Pricing based on dynamic from rates provided by suppliers and is subject to change.
+Seasonal supplements apply outside these dates.
 Blackout dates may apply and some inclusions may be closed over public holidays.
-Prices and inclusions are correct as of 6 April 2021 and may be subject to change due to availability, surcharges, fees or taxes without notice.
+Prices and inclusions are correct as of 29 March 2022 and may be subject to change due to availability, surcharges, fees or taxes without notice.
 Offer may be withdrawn at any time without notice.
 Prices are based on per person twin share.
 Please contact us on 1800 854 897 or email@example.com to enquire.
 Airfares and transfers are additional unless otherwise specified.
 For full terms and conditions and details on our refund policy, view our booking conditions.
 E&OE.